With our total care approach, CareFinders is transforming home healthcare in New Jersey.

 A tap dance instructor on the side and lover of the arts and sports, Karen spends her family time with husband Sean, son Shea (yes, she’s a big New York Mets fan), and daughter Riley out in eastern Long Island.

-We ask all CareFinders employees to live by these simple words:
+At CareFinders, we have learned many things about the art of caring.
+We ask all CareFinders employees to live by this simple code of care:

-To us, caring is about a lot of little things.
+Caring is about a lot of little things.
 A smile.
 A “good morning.”
-Gestures that don’t cost a dime.

-Caring is about anticipating.
+Caring is anticipating.
 Thinking ahead …about needs before they actually happen.

-Caring is also about remembering what people like – or dislike.
+Caring is remembering what people like – or dislike.

 Caring is about optimism.
 A positive attitude really is the best medicine.

-Caring is about dignity and respect.
+Caring is dignity and respect.
 It’s remembering that everyone is somebody’s mother, father, child or sibling.